robbelouwet/masterthesis-forkskinny/reports/second_semester/week8.md

 # Sunday

 PAEF-forkskinny-64-192 (encryption only) implemented.
-PAEF-AD encryption takes less cycles than vanilla primitive encryption, because we slice_internal less key material.
+PAEF-AD encryption takes less cycles than vanilla primitive encryption, because we slice128_internal less key material.
 Apparently I messed up my benchmarking calculations, it appears the implementation is a lot slower than I thought.
 Gonna have to look into this, still have my idea to accelerate slicing.